 The Sun Shade

-The sun shade is put in place with the lintel and it protects both doors and windows from the sun and the rain.
+The sunshade is put in place with the lintel and it protects both doors and windows from the sun and the rain.

-Beams are horizontal elements that withstands all vertical loads.
+Beams are horizontal elements that withstand all vertical loads.
 All the weight from those vertical loads are supported at the endpoints of the beams and that weight is then transferred to the columns or the beam supports.

 Columns are vertical structures that can hold a lot of weight.
 Any columns that are not put in place properly will collapse once additional weight is put on top of them.
 Of course, all that weight goes from the columns down to the foundation.

 Without walls inside a building or a home, we would all have large wide-open spaces.
-However, since none of us want our bedroom right next to the kitchen, walls are always installed to enclose specific areas of buildings.
+However, since none of us wants our bedroom right next to the kitchen, walls are always installed to enclose specific areas of buildings.
 Most walls are made from concrete or masonry and they hold the weight from the roof, slabs, and even the beams.

 The Doors, Windows, and Other Openings